tonibuenter/remotequery-java/docs/reference_manual.md

 The Remote Query engine does the following with in the _run method_:

 * Check the provided _access roles_ to the _service roles_.
 If _service roles_ are not empty and the intersection between the two role list is not empty continue, else abort.
-* Process SQL as Commands with the provided _parameter map_
+* Process SQL and Commands with the provided _parameter map_
 * Return the last query result as a _result object_